-The Global Reporting Centre is a non-profit organization dedicated to highlighting important neglected stories around the world.
+The Global Reporting Centre is dedicated to highlighting important neglected stories around the world.
 By globally collaborating with leading reporters and media organizations, we spearhead innovative ways to produce solutions-oriented journalism.
 It has grown out of the successful International Reporting Program at the University of British Columbia, which trains journalism graduate students in global reporting.

 Why We Do It

 Audiences are interested in complex global stories, but the business model for producing this content has collapsed.
 Increasingly, issues like human rights, the environment and public health are not investigated and reported thoroughly, resulting in a less-informed public.
 We will fill this growing void of enterprise global reporting, and at the same time, rethink global reporting for the 21st century.

 How It Works